rhamenator/ai-scraping-defense/README.md

     python scripts/interactive_setup.py
     ```

+    The interactive helper can also launch Docker Compose or deploy to
+    Kubernetes when it finishes, if you choose to proceed automatically.

     Open `.env` and review the defaults.
 Set `TENANT_ID` for isolated deployments and add any API keys you plan to use.
 For **production** deployments update `NGINX_HTTP_PORT` to `80` and `NGINX_HTTPS_PORT` to `443`.

 3. **Set Up Python Virtual Environment:**
     Run the setup script to create a virtual environment and install all Python dependencies.
+    After the environment is created, install the project requirements with pinned
+    constraints:

+    ```bash
+    pip install -r requirements.txt -c constraints.txt
+    ```

     *On Linux or macOS:*